lillixnvu/assignment1/README.md

 #### Installing `doctl`

 You may need to download `wget` beforehand.
 Please use the following command:
+> What is `wget`?
+It is a non-interactive network downloader that allows users to download files from a server without needing to be logged into the system.
+It can operate in the background without interrupting ongoing processes.
+(ArchLinux, 2024)

 ```bash
 sudo pacman -S wget